codeswitching/openet/README.md

 ## API Errors

-All functions return friendly error messages for many common issues.
+All functions return friendly error messages for most (though not all) common issues.

 ## Why are functions not provided for the other timeseries endpoints?